spine-tools/Spine-Toolbox/README.md

     pip install --upgrade -r requirements.txt

-**NOTE:** Even though `spinedb_api`, `spine_engine`, and `spine_items` are listed in spinetoolbox's `requirements.txt`,
-the command above may not always upgrade these packages.
-This is because we do not bump the version number on every commit.
-Before writing a bug report, **please make sure you are using the latest commit of these three packages by doing the following:**

-To upgrade `spinedb_api`, run

-    pip uninstall -y spinedb-api && pip install --upgrade git+https://github.com/Spine-project/Spine-Database-API.git

-To upgrade `spine_engine`, run

-    pip uninstall -y spine-engine && pip install --upgrade git+https://github.com/Spine-project/spine-engine.git#egg=spine_engine

-To upgrade `spine_items`, run

-    pip uninstall -y spine-items && pip install --upgrade git+https://github.com/Spine-project/spine-items.git#egg=spine_items

-**Or you can use the provided scripts `/bin/upgrade_spine_reqs.bat` on Windows or `/bin/upgrade_spine_reqs.py` on Other OS's to upgrade all three at once.**

 ### About requirements

 Python 3.7 or Python 3.8 is required.

-See file `setup.py` and `requirements.txt` for packages required to run Spine Toolbox.
+See file `setup.cfg` and `requirements.txt` for packages required to run Spine Toolbox.
 (Additional packages needed for development are listed in `dev-requirements.txt`.)

 The requirements include three packages ([`spinedb_api`](https://github.com/Spine-project/Spine-Database-API),